mp3il/bluesnap-ios/README.md

 If the user gets an error and you generate a new token,  the second purchase attempt (with the new token) will succeed.

 ## Helper Classes
-We provide several classes that give some functionality you can use if you want to build your own checkout flow or re-use our code in any way.
+These helper classes provide additional functionality you can take advantage of, such as string valiations and currency conversions.

 ### String Utils and Validations
 **BSStringUtils** supplies string helper functions like removeWhitespaces, removeNoneDigits, etc.